manasdas17/sigasi-csv-build/README.md

 Compile VHDL projects from the CSV list of files, exported by Sigasi Pro.

-Now that Sigasi can export a list of the VHDL files in a project, you can write your own scripts for virtually any EDA tool; compilers, linters or synthesis tools.
+Now that Sigasi (as off version 2.8) can export a list of the VHDL files in a project, you can write your own scripts for virtually any EDA tool; compilers, linters or synthesis tools.

 Download Sigasi at http://www.sigasi.com
 There is a free Starter Edition or you can request a one month evaluation license for the Sigasi Pro version.